indiesoftby/defold-yagames/README.md

 #### Service Worker How-To

-Yandex allows to integrate Service Worker into your game to be able to run both offline and online.
+Yandex dropped the Service Worker description page in their docs, but it still allows to integrate Service Worker into your game to be able to run both offline and online.

 1. Set the path to the file `sw.js` in the `game.project` settings.
 2. Copy the `yagames/manifests/web/sw.js` file to the root directory of your release build.